 mirror-passing-routes-05Once the ball is snapped, we see that the split end and flanker are covered.

-mirror-passing-routes-06However, the slot receiver and are left open in the flat.
+mirror-passing-routes-06However, the slot receiver and tight end are left open in the flat.

 mirror-passing-routes-07In this case, we read the left side of the field and spot the slot receiver open in the flat.
 We throw to the left as he heads towards the left flat.